-Students who are absent due to medical reasons MUST provide a medical certificate from a registered doctor.
+Students who are absent due to medical reasons MUST provide a medical certificate from a registered doctor and fill up the IIB Leave of Absence Form.
 Where illness is for an extended period, the student must notify IIB as soon as practicable.